Claualvarez/ECCB2020/Searching.md

 # Searching for homologous protein structures
 _____
-There are two approaches to retrieve protein structural data: by annotation; or by similarity.
+There are two approaches to retrieve protein structural data: by annotation; and by similarity.
 The choice of strategy will depend on the type of information you have at the beginning of your search, as well as on the problem you are trying to solve.\
 The following table contains links to the main macromolecular structure resources and classification databases.